HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/UsingXSLWithPortalAndWCM.md

 ## Introduction

-When XML documents and their associated XSL stylesheets do not display or preview properly, the issue usually occurs when the content rendering type defaults to standard HTML or plain text.
-This article describes how to use XSL with HCL Digital Experience (DX) and Web Content Manager (WCM) to resolve these presentation issues.
+When XML documents and their associated XSL stylesheets do not display or preview properly, the issue usually occurs because the content rendering type defaults to standard HTML or plain text.
+This documentation describes how to use XSL with HCL Digital Experience (DX) and Web Content Manager (WCM) to resolve these presentation issues.

 ## Instructions